 half track the engine let loose... number 1 and 2 rods broke, shoving a

 piston into an intake valve, blowing the supercharger off and

 starting a fire.
 Green coasted through the lights with a 7.11

-back putting the current points leader on the trailer with a
+and never looked back putting the current points leader on the

 Round two found Green

 McClennan cut a great light (0.024) to take an early lead but his

 6.177 at 240.00 was no match for Green's 5.962 at 240.64.

 Green and Rick White, who was having a monster weekend.